freiksenet/react-kinetic/README.md

 Currently you can use all Kinetic components as React components and all Kinetic events are supported on them in same way as normal browser events are supported.

+You can even inspect the components in React dev tools.

 Code from https://github.com/facebook/react-art really helped me to understand the inner workings of React to fix that.